 The second-largest ride-sharing company in the USA named Lyft powers its applications with Python.
 The company provides its services in more than 300 cities in the United States and shares 30% of the American market.
 Lyft’s app receives orders, navigates the drivers, and proceeds the payment.
 One of the new features released during the autumn of 2020 was the option to compare bike/scooter modes against rideshare and transit modes.
 The feature was built with the help of gevent - a coroutine-based cooperative multitasking Python framework.
 The cooperation of the code relies on monkey patching.
 The framework draws its lineage from EVE Online.
 Applied by the MMORPG Stackless Python eventually evolved into an eventlet that inspired gevent.

-If you ever shortened the URL you probably have visited another example of the Python website - Bitly.
+If you ever shortened the URL you probably have visited another example of the Python website development - Bitly.
 The mentioned platform is another example of Python’s implementation.
 The language is used mainly for link management.
 Currently, Bitly administrates over 600 million links annually.
 There is also an API available that allows integrating platform services with a Python application.

 As you have seen, Python is indeed a universal programming language.
 It effectively powers search engines, maintains streaming platforms, manages social networks, and supports e-commerce platforms.
 With Python, it is possible to create astonishing interactive websites.
 The short development time of Python applications makes it a perfect decision for the MVP projects and products with the rapid deployment of new features.